Tezsure/Tezster-CLI/README.md

 eg.- tezster deploy calculator /home/op/calculator.tz "1" bootstrap1

-If you are willing to send some tz (Say 2) into contract then, run
+If you are willing to send some tz (Say 2) into contract then, use options as

 tezster deploy calculator /home/op/calculator.tz "1" bootstrap1 --amount 2

 ```
-if this is successful, you'll receive a contract hash.
+if contract deploy is successful, you'll receive a contract hash.

-To call the contract, run
+Again to call the contract, run

 ```
 tezster call <contract label> <argument value> <account>
 eg.- tezster call calculator "(Left (Right (Left 5)))" bootstrap1

-Note : The above call will calculate factorial of number according to our contract.
+Note : Argument value input format can be get by running ```tezster extract-entry-points <absolute path>```

 ```